Princeton: A look-backMy reflections halfway through the Princeton experience

 Then, classes.
 It was a bit of a crazy transition into my first college classes, actually.
-Considering that the Jewish holidays of Rosh Hashana (Jewish New Year) and Yom Kippur (day of atonement) both fell on class days early in the semester, I was faced with a lot of catch-up.
-Luckily, I easily got notes from people I contacted through my class email (you can send an email to the whole class through the online course system), and one lecturer even had OIT (Office of Information and Technology) film the lectures given on the Jewish high holidays anticipating that many students would be absent.
-It was really, really nice of him.
+Considering that the Jewish holidays of Rosh Hashana (Jewish new year) and Yom Kippur (day of atonement) both fell out on class days early in the semester, I was faced with a lot of catch-up.
+Luckily, I easily got notes from people I contacted through my class email (you can send an email to the whole class through the online course system), and, one lecturer even had OIT (Office of Information and Technology) film the lectures given on the Jewish high holidays anticipating that many students would be absent.
+It was really, really, nice of him.

--acted in three shows and directed (and acted in! see my earlier post about that here) another;
+- acted in 3 shows and directed (and acted in! see my earlier post about that here) another